WaterBender231/wef-nexus-online-course/foodsecurity/42Challenges.md

 Mueller et al., 2012

 The yield gap refers to the difference between two levels of yield.
-On this slide, these two levels are the observed yields and the attainable yields (the best yield achieved through skilful use of the best available technology) for maize, wheat and rice.
+On this section, these two levels are the observed yields and the attainable yields (the best yield achieved through skilful use of the best available technology) for maize, wheat and rice.
 The yield gaps are presented as a percentage of the attainable yield.
 (Mueller et al., 2012; FAO, 2015).

 This figure shows the yield gap for major cereals at a global scale.
 In parts of Africa, achieved yields are a mere 10% of the attainable yield.
 The values for USA, Canada, Western Europe and some parts of China and India are typically >80%.
 The situation in Central Europe, Latin America and Central Asia is mixed and varies widely.